-Please follow the link below to sign up for tryouts for the 2018-19.
+Please follow the link below to register your travel player for the 2018-19 season.
+Thank you.

 Below is what we know about State Tournament Scheduling and preliminary Play-In Tournaments for squirts, peewees, and bantams.
 As additional information is provided to us by the state organization and hosts we will update this page.

 State Tournament March 9-11, host Maranacook (Kents Hill).
 The top four teams from the Southern and Northern Divisions will be entered in the State Tournament.

 So Division Play-In, Feb 23-25 (Host TBD, number of teams qualifying for this TBD based on number of league entrants.

 State Tournament, March 2-4, host Casco (Falmouth/NYA).
 Top eight teams will qualify.

 State Tournament, February 23-25, host MCSA (Camden/Rockport).
 Top eight teams will qualify.

 State Tournament, February 16-18, host L/A Nordiques (Lewiston).
 Top eight teams qualify.

 Tier 4 registration fees include the costs of two tournaments: the state tournament, and the conference tournaments.
 Because of the two-tier play-off system implemented last season by MeAHA, and because of the inclusion of the tournament costs in the registration fee, additional tournaments for T4 teams are unlikely to be scheduled.